sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/rAmamAtyaH/svarameLakalAnidhiH.md

 **चतुश्चतुश्चतुश्चैव षड्जमध्यमपञ्चमाः।
 द्वे द्वे निषादगान्धारौत्रिस्त्रीरिषभधैवतौ॥**

-sums up ‘the Rule of the ancient *Sudha*-Svaras,' according to which the seven *Sudha*-Svaras were *Sa, Ri, Ga, Ma, Pa, Dha, Ni*, made up—as they were—of 4, 3, 2,4, 4, 3, 2srutis respectively. *Or*, as Râmâmâtya would have it, out of the 22 srutis, numbers 4, 7, 9, 13, 17, 20, 22 were alone spoken of as *Sudha*-svaras ; and they were technically called *Sa, Ri, Ga, Ma, Pa, Dha, Ni,* [respectively.](# "1 Vide Fig. 3, page xxi.")All other numbers were called *Vikritha*-Svaras, of which Râmâmâtya chose seven.
+sums up ‘the Rule of the ancient *Sudha*-Svaras,' according to which the seven *Sudha*-Svaras were *Sa, Ri, Ga, Ma, Pa, Dha, Ni*, made up—as they were—of 4, 3, 2,4, 4, 3, 2srutis respectively. *Or*, as Râmâmâtya would have it, out of the 22 srutis, numbers 4, 7, 9, 13, 17, 20, 22 were alone spoken of as *Sudha*-svaras ; and they were technically called *Sa, Ri, Ga, Ma, Pa, Dha, Ni,* respectively.[^3]All other numbers were called *Vikritha*-Svaras, of which Râmâmâtya chose seven.
   But the question is : How did the Sudha-svaras, mentioned above, come to be called *Sudha*-svaras ?
   One explanation is that those seven svaras—which formed, as they even now form, the scale of Sâmagânam—were called *Sudha*-svaras, because they were used in singing the *pure* music of Sâma-Vêda.
   There seems, here, to be a confusion of ideas.
 What did the 'pure' music of Sâma-Vêda indicate—the purity of the *music* or of the *sentiment* expressed thereby ?
 If the former, what was the standard ?
 But, if the latter, what connection was there between musical notes and Vedic sentiments ?
   Another explanation Mr. E. Clements attempted to give.
-The ancient text-books on music took the Vina-point of [view](# "सुव्यक्तमेव वीणायामस्यार्थस्य निदर्शनम्   Svaramélakalänidhi.") ;and almost all the ancient terms of music were derived from stringed instruments with frets, which gave a series of semitonesup to a certain point and, then, a scale of tones and semitones.This latter scale (of tones and semitones)was, in the normalposition of the frets, known as the *Sudha*-Scale and the notes itcomprised were called [*Sudha*-Svaras](# "Cf. Ragas of Tanjore, page 15.").
+The ancient text-books on music took the Vina-point of view[^4] ;and almost all the ancient terms of music were derived from stringed instruments with frets, which gave a series of semitonesup to a certain point and, then, a scale of tones and semitones.This latter scale (of tones and semitones)was, in the normalposition of the frets, known as the *Sudha*-Scale and the notes itcomprised were called *Sudha*-Svaras[^5].
-  The following tabular [statement](# "Vide Hindu Music, page 15.")of Mr. Bulwant Trimbuckseems to strengthen the position of Mr. Clements :—
+  The following tabular statement[^6]of Mr. Bulwant Trimbuckseems to strengthen the position of Mr. Clements :—

+[^3]: "1 Vide Fig. 3, page xxi."

+[^4]: "सुव्यक्तमेव वीणायामस्यार्थस्य निदर्शनम्   Svaramélakalänidhi."

+[^5]: "Cf. Ragas of Tanjore, page 15."

+[^6]: "Vide Hindu Music, page 15."

 |        |           |        |
 |:------:|:---------:|:------:|